 Fauré Quintets with pianist Cristina Ortiz "Gramophone award-winner and recording of legendary status" (Gramophone Magazine).

 Glazunov, Mendelssohn and Fauré CD’s were each "Recording of the Year" (Musicweb International).

 "Four American Quartets" album “BBC Music Magazine Choice”.

 Schumann “one of the very finest chamber music recordings of the year" (American Record Guide).

 CMA/ASCAP Award for Adventurous Programming ((contemporary music), given jointly by Chamber Music America and the American Society of Composers, Authors, and Publishers.

 Many of the Quartet's Naxos recordings have been selected for Grammy® Awards entry lists in the "Best Classical Album" and/or "Best Chamber Music Performance" categories.

-Recent special projects include the Mozart-Lachner project, recording two Mozart piano concertos in Ignaz Lachner's 19th century chamber transcriptions for piano, string quartet and bass, with the wonderful pianist Alon Goldstein.
-A monthly WUWM National Public Radio series by Cohen called ‘On That Note’, and the creation and development of ‘Musical Heights Foundation’ by Hernandez, a nonprofit foundation bringing high-level musical teaching into developing countries.
+Recent special projects have included the release on Naxos of two of Mozart's greatest piano concertos in Ignaz Lachner's 19th century chamber transcriptions of the orchestra parts for string quartet and bass, with pianist Alon Goldstein; a monthly WUWM National Public Radio series by Cohen called ‘On That Note’; and the creation and development of ‘Musical Heights Foundation’ by Hernandez, a nonprofit foundation bringing high-level musical teaching into developing countries.